ODU-CS410-SU25-EMERALD/Tempered-AI/presentations.md

 If the presentation does not load, you can also [download it here]({{ site.baseurl }}/assets/design.pdf).

-# Working Draft Prototype Design Presentation
+# Final Prototype Design Presentation

 <iframe src="{{ site.baseurl }}/assets/prototype.pdf"
         width="100%"